scalar-labs/scalardb/docs/configurations.md

 ScalarDB supports two-phase commit transactions.
 With two-phase commit transactions, you can execute a transaction that spans multiple processes or applications, like in a microservice architecture.

-For details about using two-phase commit, see [How to Configure ScalarDB for Two-Phase Commit Transactions](two-phase-commit-transactions.md).
+For details about using two-phase commit, see [Two-Phase Commit Transactions](two-phase-commit-transactions.md).

 ### Multi-storage support

 ScalarDB supports using multiple storage implementations simultaneously.
 You can use multiple storages by specifying `multi-storage` as the value for the `scalar.db.storage` property.

-For details about using multiple storages, see [How to Configure ScalarDB for Multi-Storage Transactions](multi-storage-transactions.md).
+For details about using multiple storages, see [Multi-Storage Transactions](multi-storage-transactions.md).

 ## Configuration examples